scrapy-plugins/scrapy-splash/README.rst

   response is received from Splash, several attributes of the response (headers, body, url, status code) are filled using data returned in JSON:

-  * response.headers are filled from 'headers' and 'cookies' keys;
+  * response.headers are filled from 'headers' keys;
   * response.url is set to the value of 'url' key;
   * response.body is set to the value of 'html' key, or to base64-decoded value of 'body' key;